2019 World Series: Astros

 Speculation about sign stealing by the Astros had been rampant for a number of years.
 After being knocked out by the Nationals in the National League Division Series, several Dodgers (the team the Astros beat in the 2017 World Series) reached out to Washington Nationals second baseman Brian Dozier, who had been with Los Angeles the previous year, to warn him that Houston was elaborately stealing signs.
-Many American League clubs also reached out to Washington to say the same as well.
+Many American League clubs also reached out to Washington to say the same, as well.

 Shortly after the 2019 World Series concluded, on November 12, 2019, journalists Ken Rosenthal and Evan Drellich published a story in The Athletic detailing for the first time specific allegations that the Astros had engaged in illicit electronic sign stealing.
-MLB launched an investigation and found evidence that the Astros did engage in illegal electronic sign stealing in 2017 and 2018, but found no evidence they used the scheme in 2019.
+MLB launched an investigation and found evidence that the Astros did engage in illegal electronic sign stealing in 2017 and 2018, but found no evidence that they used the scheme in 2019.
+Hours after MLB announced its sanctions, Astros owner Jim Crane fired general manager Jeff Luhnow and AJ Hinch.
+Crane said: "Neither of them started this but neither of them did anything about it".
+Veteran manager Dusty Baker was hired a few months later and stayed with the club until retiring in 2023.

-After losing the 2019 World Series, the Astros have continued to be a top team, coming within one win of making the World Series in the shortened 2020 season and returning to the World Series in 2021 and 2022, which they lost to the Atlanta Braves and won over the Philadelphia Phillies, respectively.
+After losing the 2019 World Series, the Astros have continued to be a top team, coming within one win of making the World Series in the shortened 2020 season and returning to the World Series in 2021, which they lost to the Atlanta Braves, and in 2022, when they defeated the Philadelphia Phillies.
+They were beaten by their in-state rival Texas Rangers in the 2023 ALCS, in which the visiting team again won all seven games.
+In 2024, the Astros were defeated by their former manager A.J.
+Hinch, and the Detroit Tigers in the 2024 American League Wild Card Series, which ended Houston's streak of seven consecutive ALCS appearances.